3

 • 4

 I think that you'll find that non-cash, in kind, aid is very common across many if not most donor countries (and probably esp the bigger ones).
 There are some benefits to non-cash aid, such as when the receiving country has no functioning market for what is needed.
 But a donor country can also "sweeten" the deal to its voters by dangling the promise of partial recovery through jobs for its local producers of in-kind aid.
-Jun 14, 2021 at 23:54
+Commented Jun 14, 2021 at 23:54

 • 3